VeraciousEquivocation/NokoApp/README.md

 A WebApp requiring the NokoTime v2 API Token.
 The NokoTime website restricts you to entering one entry at a time for one day.
-This WebApp will allow a user to update multiple entries at one time.
+This WebApp will allow a user to create multiple entries at one time.

 A view has also been added to allow for seeing current entries for, today, tomorrow, yesterday, last week, and current week.
 Entries can also be deleted through this view.